 Keeping fresh corn from drying out is key.
 At home, store the ears wrapped tightly in a plastic bag in the refrigerator.
 If you don’t plan on eating your corn within three days—and you should unless you like mouthfuls of starch—freeze it.

-How do you store corn on the cob in the freezer?
+How do you freeze corn on the cob in the husk without blanching?

-How long does corn last in the fridge?
+How long does frozen corn last in the fridge?

 How long does cooked corn on the cob last after being frozen and thawed?
 Cooked corn on the cob that has been thawed in the fridge can be kept for an additional 3 to 4 days in the refrigerator before cooking; corn on the cob that was thawed in the microwave or in cold water should be eaten immediately.